 - 1. Administer a verbal or written warning to the student. - 2.
 Require the student attend counseling sessions. - 3.
 Cancel residence hall contract and/or meal ticket. - 4.
 Impose disciplinary probation for a definite period of time with the condition that future violations may result in disciplinary suspension. - 5.
-Prohibit a student from representing the college in any recognized college-sponsored event. - 6.
+Prohibit a student from representing the college, on or off campus, in any recognized college-sponsored event. - 6.
 Withhold an official transcript or degree. - 7.
 Prohibit readmission. - 8.
-Require restitution, whether monetary or through specific duties or reimbursement, for damage to or misappropriation of college, student or employee property. - 9.
-Designate a student ineligible for student grant, loan or scholar-ship. - 10.
-Expel or suspend a student from the college. - 11.
-Withdraw a student from all currently enrolled coursework without refund of tuition and fees.

-- 12. Impose other sanctions as outlined in the departmental handbook for specific programs including fire/EMS, nursing, and police academy departments. - 13.
-Limit a student to certain areas of the campus. - 14.
+Require restitution, whether monetary or through specific duties, such as; reimbursement for damage(s) to or misappropriation of college, student or employee property. - 9.
+Designate a student ineligible for student grant, loan or scholarship. - 10.
+Expel or suspend a student from Navarro College. - 11.
+Withdraw a student from all currently enrolled coursework without refund of tuition and fees. - 12.
+Impose other sanctions as outlined in the departmental handbook for specific programs including but not limited to; fire/EMS, nursing, and police academy departments. - 13.
+Limit access to and/or prohibit students from certain areas of the campus. - 14.
 Administer other sanctions as per the discretion of the vice president of student services.